bateller/martinfitzpatrick.name/content/code/qtipy-the-data-automator.md

 QtIPy is a simple GUI-based automator for IPython notebooks.
 It allows you to attach triggers to files, folders or timers to automatically run notebooks.

 IPython notebooks are great for interactively working through analysis problems, so why would you want to automatically run them?
 To get a record of how you ran your analysis!
-By running a notebook through QtIPy you get the data output, the figures and everything else output into a folder.
+By running a notebook through QtIPy you get the output, figures and a step by step log of how the analysis was performed all in the same folder.

 A dictionary of variables describing the current state is passed to the script (as a variable named `qtipy`) and can be used to control inputs, outputs and behaviours in the script.
 Watching a folder optionally iterates over all the files in a folder, which are also passed (in turn) to the notebook for processing.